- There is no exact window for how long it takes to get in shape.

 But an injury, illness, or even life can easily derail your workouts.

-“Life circumstances will always throw you off your plan at some point,” Rob Williams, performance coach and trainer for EAS Sports Nutrition, “but the more important thing is to get back to your program and be in it for the long run.”
+“Life circumstances will always throw you off your plan at some point,” said Rob Williams, performance coach and trainer for EAS Sports Nutrition, “but the more important thing is to get back to your program and be in it for the long run.”

 Often, cardiovascular fitness is the first to go.